abhinsharma/simple-notion-orm/docs/factories/properties.md

 | `buildRelationProperty(pageIds)` | Relation property linking to other pages. |
 | `buildRollupProperty(value)` | Rollup placeholder (useful for testing/mocks). |

+> **Status note**: Notion's public API still rejects status options during database creation.
+Use `buildStatusProperty` for updates against an existing status column, and avoid `buildStatusConfig()` unless the property is already provisioned in Notion.

 ### Example: create a database row

 ```ts